fossabot/youtube-dl-helper/readme.md

 Simple project that allows users to download YouTube videos to a specified folder.
 User can also select desired resolution, whether they want an MP3 or video and what format the video should be.

+# Rewrite

+The youtube_dl dependency will be changing to PyTube.
+The current stable version is **1.1** (this version uses youtube_dl).
+The rewrite progress is being tracked [here](https://github.com/wbnk/youtube-dl-helper/projects/3)

 # Features
 * Download a video